gotaw/GRAPES.jl/README.md

   ## Citing
   If you use GRAPES.jl, please cite the following article:

-  Clements, T., Cochran, E., Baltay, A., Minson, S., Yoon, C., (2023), "Graph Prediction of Earthquake Shaking", in review at Science Advances.
+  Clements, T., Cochran, E., Baltay, A., Minson, S., Yoon, C., (2023), "GRAPES: Earthquake Early Warning by Passing Seismic Vectors Through the Grapevine", submitted to Geophysical Research Letters.